Calls for Papers

 The listing of calls for papers allows session organizers to solicit paper submissions for potential MLA sessions and connects MLA members who wish to participate in the convention with session organizers.
 Calls for papers are not session proposals.
 Posting a call for papers does not guarantee a convention session, and responding to a call for papers does not guarantee participation in the convention.

-Calls for papers are currently available for the 2015 MLA Annual Convention in Vancouver, 8–11 January 2015.
+Calls for papers are currently available for the 2016 MLA Annual Convention in Austin, 7–10 January 2016.

 Posting Calls for Papers

-Each MLA division must post at least one call for papers per convention.
-Other entities (discussion group, allied organization, MLA committee, American Literature Section) and organizers of special sessions are not required to post a call for papers.
+Each MLA forum must post at least one call for papers per convention if submitting multiple sessions.
+Other entities (allied organization, MLA committee, American Literature Section) and organizers of special sessions are not required to post a call for papers.

 Viewing and Responding to Calls for Papers

 Calls for papers for the 2016 convention can be viewed through March 2015.
 The list of calls for papers will be updated as new calls are posted, so we recommend checking this page regularly for updates.

 Session organizers determine their own submission deadlines and submission requirements, although most submission deadlines are for early to mid March.
 Responses to calls for papers should be sent to the e-mail address listed with the calls for papers.
 Do not send paper proposals to the MLA offices.